Evangelicalism in the United States: Growth during the Cold War

 The end of World War II in 1945 and the onset of the Cold War by 1948 provided new opportunities for evangelical expansion.
 The Second World War ended in August 1945 after the U.S. used two nuclear bombs to destroy the Japanese cities of Hiroshima and Nagasaki.
 Even nonreligious people groped for religious language to express those bombs' nearly unimaginable destructive power.
 And the end of the war affected almost everyone in America: millions of men returned from the armed forces, while millions of women left their temporary wartime industrial jobs.
 The marriage rate and the birth rate soared, accelerating a baby boom that had begun while the war was still being fought.
 As young American families crowded into new churches, their ministers, priests, and rabbis led them in fervent prayers for a world in upheaval.
 No one in the U.S. voiced fears for the world's future with more fervor than evangelical and fundamentalist preachers.
 A key element in their preaching had always been that the Second Coming of Christ could happen at any moment and that everyone must be ready for the end of the world.

 In September 1949, 30-year-old evangelist Billy Graham set up circus tents in a Los Angeles parking lot for a series of revival meetings.
 A tall, handsome, spellbinding preacher from North Carolina with a piercing gaze, Graham aimed to fill his listeners first with dread that they were lost sinners in a world rushing headlong into disaster, then with a deep longing to turn their lives around, trust Jesus, and be saved.
 The crusade started on September 25, 1949, and it was scheduled to last three weeks, from September 25 to October 17.
-Two days before the start of the revival, in a statement released on September 23, 1949, President Truman revealed to the public that the Soviet Union had built and successfully detonated its own nuclear bomb on August 29.
+Two days before the start of the revival, in a statement released on September 23, 1949, President Truman revealed to the public that the communist Soviet Union had built and successfully detonated its own nuclear bomb on August 29.
 Six days after the revival started, mainland China fell to Mao Zedong's communist Red Army.
 Newspaper headlines that reported these shocking Cold War events put much of the nation into an anxious, apocalyptic mood.
 Then in October, media tycoon William Randolph Hearst sent a telegram to all editors in his conservative Hearst chain of newspapers: "Puff Graham."
 As a result, within five days Graham gained national coverage.
 Planned to last three weeks, the event ran for eight weeks.
 Graham became a national figure with heavy coverage from the wire services and national magazines, and he went on to become the most influential American evangelist of the 20th century.